bescott9944/SpectrWm-Binary-Build/README.md

 All you have to do is build the new binary file and place it in ~/bin (In My Build)...

 ### This project is for / tested for Linux Mint 20.
 While it may work on other Distros this has NOT BEEN TESTED with Other Distros... ###
+### I have had the "Make" Fail 2 times.
+When this happens Spectrwm will not load.
+Just "Make it again, copy it to your ~/bin folder and chmod +x the file and it should now load.
+No guarantee this will work... ###

 # Inspiration:
 This project was the result of a video that The Linux Dabbler produced on 6/29/2020, the video.(https://www.youtube.com/watch?v=tYC7qxnjka4}